fleschutz/PowerShell/Docs/new-shortcut.md

 ## new-shortcut.ps1 - Creates a new shortcut file

-This script creates a new shortcut file.
+This PowerShell script creates a new shortcut file.

 ## Parameters
 ```powershell